ouster-lidar/ouster-sdk/python/docs/quickstart.rst

 .. figure:: images/brooklyn_bridge_ls_50_range_image.png
     :align: center
     :figwidth: 100%

     Range image of OS2 sample data.
 Data taken at Brooklyn Bridge, NYC.

-In addition to viewing the data in 2D, we can also plot the results in 3D by projecting the range measurements into cartesian coordinates.
+In addition to viewing the data in 2D, we can also plot the results in 3D by projecting the range measurements into Cartesian coordinates.
 To do this, we first create a lookup table, then use it to produce X, Y, Z coordinates from our scan data with shape (H x W x 3):

 .. code:: python